 - The Right of a Superior Species: Q says he has the right to judge Humanity due to "superior morality".
 That earns him a Patrick Stewart Speech.

-- Screw You, Elves!: Picard does with his Patrick Stewart Speech of the episode in response to Q's talk of The Right of a Superior Species saying that Q have power, but they do not display any form of morality.
-Q is impressed, and interestingly he doesn't fire back, as though he on some level he actually agrees with Picard.
+- Screw You, Elves!: Picard does this with his Patrick Stewart Speech of the episode in response to Q's talk of The Right of a Superior Species saying that Q have power, but they do not display any form of morality.
+Q is impressed, and interestingly he doesn't fire back, as though on some level he actually agrees with Picard.

 - Small Name, Big Ego: Picard makes a case that Q and the rest of the Continuum are this.
 He doesn't deny their power but points that their claims of morality are hollow based on what he's seen of them.